byakugan-1/byakugan.io/_posts/2025-02-20-envoy-guide.md

 ![Image](/assets/img/envoy-guide-images/60.webp)

+> If the authenticity check fails, do not proceed — contact Foundation support.
+A compromised device can lead to fund loss.
+{: .prompt-danger }

 If the message "Your Passport is secure" appears, this confirms that your hardware wallet is genuine.
 You can now use it to secure a Bitcoin wallet.

 ![Image](/assets/img/envoy-guide-images/61.webp)